-Mixalot is a grab bag of systems related to audio in Common Lisp under an MIT-style license.
-Currently it consists of a mixer component targeting the Advanced Linux Sound Architecture, a CFFI binding to the libmpg123 library, and a system allowing playback of MP3 files through the mixer.
+Mixalot is a collection of systems related to audio in Common Lisp, under an MIT-style license.
+Currently it consists of a mixer component providing real-time audio output on Linux (via ALSA) and other platforms (using libao), CFFI bindings to the libmpg123, libFLAC, and libvorbisfile libraries, and audio stream classes for simple playback of MP3, Ogg, and FLAC files through the mixer.

-The most recent version of Mixalot can be obtained from http://vintage-digital.com/hefner/software/mixalot/mixalot-current.tar.gz.
+The most recent development version of Mixalot is hosted on github and can be obtained as follows:

 Mixalot includes several ASDF systems which should be symlinked into the ASDF central registry in the usual fashion.
 It depends directly on the following systems: